-The total Debt Service budget totals \$6.46 million, which reflects a decrease of 2% or \$114,659 over the prior fiscal year total primarily due to an increase in the Regional Jail debt service.
+The total Debt Service budget totals \$6.3 million, which reflects a decrease of 3% or \$180,255 over the prior fiscal year total.
 The County did not refund any debt last fiscal year and includes payments to Juvenile Detention Center and Jail which were formerly in the General Fund.